 I would always recommend women who give birth in hospital to have more than one birth supporter if possible.
 If your partner wishes to be present at this special time to witness this amazing event that’s wonderful, but also consider your needs.
 You need to have someone strong to accompany you throughout this journey.
 Your partner will need to take breaks to eat, rest and visit the toilet and you will still need support whilst they do this.
 It really helps to have at least one woman who has given birth successfully herself, and has a positive attitude towards birth.

-I can provide support throughout the birth process.
+I can provide support and information throughout the labour and birth process.
 Reminding you of your birth preferences, and encouraging you to ask questions about proposed care plans.
 Research has shown that a constant support from birth partners throughout labour results in:

 - 50% reduction in caesarean rates